 Data Analytics can help you better understand the various parts of your business so you can make more informed and thus better decisions.
 In this context, understanding the various parts of your business could include changing the business strategy, or improving the business model or processes.
 It could also mean understanding and managing the risk associated with the business, and in doing so, future proofing the business thereby ensuring its sustainability.
-Below you'll find information about the various ways that data analytics can be used and some examples of some of the data analytics software that we use in-house.

 Descriptive Analytics uses data aggregation and data mining to provide insight into the past and answer the question: 'What has happened?'
 Descriptive analytics includes the collection, cleansing, organisation, analysis, interpretation, and presentation of data in order to summarise and present historical information, find answers to difficult questions, and facilitate knowledge discovery.
 According to Information Week, more than 80% of data analytics is descriptive.

 Examples of descriptive analytics include:

 - Data Mining – Taking one or more large data sources and applying a range of statistical techniques to determine patterns and relationships that have a direct impact on sales, marketing, business, or financial performance.